 Rare set of twenty George lll mahogany dining chairs including a pair of open armchairs.
 Ca 1810.

-Rare set of twenty George lll mahogany dining chairs
+Rare set twenty George lll period dining chairs

-Impressive and rare set of twenty George lll mahogany dining chairs including a pair of open armchairs.
+Impressive and rare set of twenty antique (George III) mahogany dining chairs including a pair of open armchairs.
 Ca 1810.

 The carved and moulded frames raised on sabre legs.
 The backs with X splats centered by a small carved roundel.
 The top rails channeled, carved and with a scrolled top rail.

 Overstuffed ‘saddle’ seats with applied reeded borders to the seat rails.
 Two side chairs of a later date but virtually identical.

 Nb.
 It is very rare for twenty Georgian dining chairs to survive as a complete set.

 More often than not these long sets were broken up over the years into smaller numbers to be distributed amongst family or household staff members.